 The main entrance is placed on the diagonal at the southwest corner.
 Giving off the new entrance area are WCs and a kitchen, reconciliation room and sacristy.
 The nave is aisleless, with a boarded dado, plain plastered walls and a waggon roof with thin metal tie braces.
 Moulded pointed arches spring from corbels at the entrances to the sanctuary and north transept (transept with Lady Shrine on its east side).
 A flat-topped opening leads off to the south transept, which links with the presbytery.

 The sanctuary has a timber reredos and three east lancet windows with stained glass on a Marian theme, the larger central window a memorial to Fr Jules de Baere.
-In the side windows of the sanctuary are fine stained glass roundels with sacred monograms and symbols and floral wreaths, their maker/provenance uncertain (example at photo bottom right at top of report).
+In the side windows of the sanctuary are fine stained glass roundels with sacred monograms and symbols and floral wreaths, their maker/provenance uncertain.
 The altar, which has been brought forward, has a slate frontal inscribed with a painted and gilded martyrs’ wreath around the Chi-Rho symbol.
 A suspended crucifix hang above.
 In the nave, the Stations of the Cross are carved, polychrome and framed, probably Continental.
 There is a marble wall memorial to John (d.
 1903) and Michael Rowland.
 The seating is a mixture of benches and chairs.